FREQUENTLY ASKED QUESTIONS

 What do they feel like underfoot?

-They are rock hard, rather like roughened/patterned concrete, but with a bit more shock absorption.
+They are rock hard, rather like roughened/patterned concrete.

 Why do you say to put sand on top of them?

-For livestock we recommend putting QUARRIED SHARP SAND on top of the slabs, at least at first, to give extra grip until the horses/cows/alpaca/sheep/whatever learn how to move on the slabs.
+For livestock we strongly recommend putting a good amount of sand on top of the slabs, at least at first, to give extra grip until the horses/cows/alpaca/sheep/whatever learn how to move on the slabs.
 Some people don’t bother doing this and have no problems, but we’d rather err on the side of caution.
 For an all weather area we’d recommend putting some sand or surface on top of the slabs.
+Around hay feeders, holey rubber grass mats work well on top of the slabs.
 To read more about the importance of your sand choice, please visit our USE OF SAND page.

 What are they like when it’s icy?

 Just about any solid surface gets slippery when iced over.
 If a hard frost is forecast we recommend leaving any hay, mud or manure on top to freeze into lumps to give more purchase underfoot, or otherwise putting fresh sharp sand down.
-But the textured slab surface still gives grip (unless it was already covered with water which then froze solid.)
+But the textured slab surface still gives grip (unless it was already covered with water which then froze solid).
+Check out these videos - Video 1 and Video 2

 How easy are they to lay?

 Very easy.
 You just put them down and push them together, and the solid tabs on every side slot into the gaps on the adjacent slabs.
 There is a slight knack, once you have that you can put them down very fast, like a Pro.
-Please have a look at this video: https://www.youtube.com/watch?v=WNm8KT8IsFs
+Please have a look at this Video.

 Can I lay them if it’s already muddy?